aecsocket/aeronet/README.md

 The types of lanes that are supported, and therefore what guarantees are given, are listed in [`LaneKind`].

-Note that not all transports support lanes.
+Note that if a transport does not support lanes, then it inherently guarantees the strongest guarantees provided by lanes - that is, communication is always reliable-ordered.

 ## Bevy plugin